 Continuous masking can function either as source control (being worn to protect others) or part of personal protective equipment (PPE) (to protect the wearer) to prevent or control the spread of COVID-19 and other respiratory viruses.
-Working collaboratively, we shall ask all individuals to assist us in limiting the spread of COVID-19 and other viruses through the use of masks/respirators in AHS facilities.
+Working collaboratively, we shall ask individuals to assist us in limiting the spread of COVID-19 and other viruses through the use of masks/respirators.

-AHS requires continuous masking by health care providers who work in AHS facilities or AHS settings.
 AHS promotes education (e.g., AHS Information for Albertans), prevention strategies, and public awareness to prevent the spread of COVID-19 to health care providers, patients, designated family/support persons, and visitors.